Sabina Spielrein

 Given what has been learned since 1905 regarding a young person’s reaction to extreme trauma, many of the symptoms Spielrein exhibited would be more “normalized” today as natural responses to severe, prolonged trauma.
 Many of the abnormalities Jung noted in Spielrein’s records are now more easily recognized and understood by trauma specialists.

 Following Spielrein’s discharge, she began studying medicine at the University of Zürich.
 Professor Eugen Bleuler, the head of the Burghölzli Clinic, provided a typed medical certificate for the university recommending her admittance.
-He stated that Spielrein had not been under treatment for mental illness at the Burghölzli Clinic, but that she had been suffering symptoms which were hysterical in nature, as part of a nervous condition.
+He stated that Spielrein had not been under treatment for mental illness at the Burghölzli Clinic, but that she had been suffering symptoms that were hysterical in nature, as part of a nervous condition.
 She remained an out-patient in treatment with Carl Jung for years after her hospital discharge.

 Sabina Spielrein fell deeply in love with Jung during her treatment, a love that she knew must remain secret due to his marriage and the ethics of his profession.
 Jung was first attracted to Spielrein at Burghölzli.
 In the records at Burgholzli Hospital on his treatment of Spielrein, Jung wrote an entry in his own handwriting on January 29, 1905.
 He states that he had visited Spielrein the previous night, “reclining on the sofa.”
 He describes her manner as “oriental” and “voluptuous,” and her face as bearing “a sensuous, dreamy expression” (Covington and Wharton, 96.)
 Both Spielrein and Jung’s feelings for each other continued to deepen in subsequent years.
 They shared a passionate interest in psychoanalysis that further bonded them.
 Spielrein was delighted in the parallelism that existed in their thoughts.
 The result was a stormy love affair between them that continued until the spring of 1909.
 To what degree the relationship was sexual remains a hotly debated subject.